jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

 app.setIntentMap(myIntentMap);
 ```

 This is useful especially for platform-specific, built-in intents.
-One example could be Amazon’s standard intent when users ask for help: `AMAZON.HelpIntent`.
+One example could be Amazon's standard intent when users ask for help: `AMAZON.HelpIntent`.
 You could create a similar intent on Dialogflow called `HelpIntent` and then do the matching with the Jovo `intentMap`.

 ```javascript
 let intentMap = {